StaPH-B/midwest-region/in-progress/outline.md

 Sequencing DNA fragments amplified by PCR (AKA amplicons).

 #### Hybridization Capture
+Sequencing a region of interest captured using long, biotinylated oligonucleotide baits (probes).

 ## The Omics

 **Genomics:** The study of all genes in an organism i.e. its genome.

+The most common omics found in public health.

 **Transcriptomics:** The study of all RNA transcripts in an organism i.e. its transciptome.